Trip Overview

 DAY 7

-Leaving Plockton, we head north to the mountains of Torridon.
-Here, we enjoy a fantastic low-level hike around Loch Coulin and beautiful Loch Clair, which is surrounded by the towering peaks of Torridon.
+Leaving Plockton, we head north to the mountains of Torridon, an area that has long drawn hikers and climbers and is seen by many as the essence of the North Highland landscape.
+The rugged mountains are primarily made of Torridonian sandstone, around 750 million years old.
+Here, we enjoy a fantastic low-level hike around Loch Coulin and beautiful Loch Clair, which is surrounded by several towering peaks.
 If the weather is still, the mountain of Liathach reflects beautifully on the loch.
-Afterwards, we continue west, arriving in Inverness late afternoon.
+After the hike we travel onwards to Inverness.

 DAY 8